groundhog-21/westmarch-house/westmarch/demos_in_universe/demo08_memory_continuity.md

-# Demo 8 — Memory Demonstration
+# Demo 8 — Memory Continuity
 *“What Did I Tell You Yesterday?”*

 **User 👤:**